Frequently Asked Questions

 WHAT WILL HAPPEN IF A SUBCONTRACTOR DOES NOT REGISTER?

-Only subcontractors who have valid registration certificates can be hired by registered contractors and remodelers.
+Only subcontractors who have valid registration certificates can be hired by contractors and remodelers.
 In addition, contractors and remodelers must maintain lists of subcontractors who work for them.
-A fine up to $5,000.00 may also be imposed on a non-registered subcontractor, as well as the contractor who hired them.
+A fine up to $5,000.00 may be imposed on a non-registered subcontractor, as well as the contractor who hired them.